 The main road takes you around part of the park, to hiking trails, beaches, and camping spots.
 We got out of the car every few minutes, and I was in awe at every stop.
 The muted winter colors of the landscape–beige sand, dusty yellow shrubs, grey-green waters, and rust-colored rocks–were stunning.

 One of our first stops was the Buffalo Point trail, which took us up to a rock-covered hill where we could see out over the island.
 From there, I got an incredible view of the rolling hills and glassy waters.

 We walked down to the beach and out onto the dry lake bed.
-It was a tough walk, but we went as far as we could.
-There are also some buffalo living on the island, the only wildlife we saw.
-Half of the island is still inaccessible by car, only accessible by foot.
+It was a tough walk on the sand, but we went as far as we could.
+There are lots of bison living on the island, the only wildlife we saw in late January.

-Going to Antelope Island was absolutely the best way to spend my birthday.
+Taking a day trip to Antelope Island State Park was absolutely the best way to spend my birthday.
 As much as I enjoy visiting new cities, going to museums and coffee shops, and meeting new people, I am happiest when I’m alone (or mostly alone) in nature.
 It was revitalizing to be in such a quiet place.